Adam Itzel Jr. and John Itzel orchestral arrangements

 Biographical / Historical

 Cousin to Adam, John Itzel was born in Baltimore in 1868 and graduated from the Peabody Conservatory in 1888.
 Like Adam, John Itzel was primarily a composer, arranger, and conductor specializing in light operas.
-He was a prominent figure in Baltimore’s musical community as director of the Academy of Music, the Baltimore Municipal Band, assistant conductor of the Peabody Conservatory Orchestra, orchestral representative of the Baltimore Symphony Orchestra, and supervisor of instrumental music in the Baltimore public school system.
+He was director of the Academy of Music, director of the Baltimore Municipal Band, assistant conductor of the Peabody Conservatory Orchestra, orchestral representative of the Baltimore Symphony Orchestra, and supervisor of instrumental music in the Baltimore public school system.
 John Itzel died in 1933.

 Extent